sutrolabs/census-docs/destinations/facebook-product-catalog.md

 ## 🏃‍♀️ Getting Started

 This connector relies on a [Facebook System User](https://www.facebook.com/business/help/327596604689624?id=2190812977867143) token for authenticating requests.
 A regular system user is recommended over an admin system user.
-You can use an existing system user or create a new one with the following steps:&#x20;
+You can use an existing system user or create a new one with the following steps:

 ### Creating a new System User

-1. If you don't have one already the first thing you need to generate a system token is an application
+1. To generate a system user token, you'll first need an application.
+If you don't have one already, you can create one with the following steps:

     * Open your Business Manager
     * Navigate to **Business Settings > Accounts > Apps**